Rollins A. Emerson: Early life

-Emerson was born on May 5, 1873 in tiny Pillar Point, New York, but at the age of seven his family moved to Kearney County, Nebraska, where he attended public school and the University of Nebraska-Lincoln.
+Emerson was born on May 5, 1873, in tiny Pillar Point, New York, but when he was seven his family moved to Kearney County, Nebraska, where he attended public school and the University of Nebraska.
 He enrolled in the College of Agriculture there, having developed an interest in the local flora and landscaping while quite young.

-Education and Career
+Education and career

-Emerson graduated in 1897 and began work for the Department of Agriculture as an editor, and soon afterwards married Harriet Hardin, with whom he had four children.
+Emerson graduated in 1897 and began working for the Department of Agriculture as an editor.
+Soon afterwards he married Harriet Hardin, with whom he had four children.
 In 1899 he accepted a position at the University of Nebraska, as an assistant professor of horticulture.
 In 1910–1911 Emerson took a year's leave of absence to pursue graduate work at Harvard University, which awarded him a doctorate in 1913 with Edward M. East as his supervisor, although Emerson spent only one year at Harvard.
-Emerson continued his work at the U. of Nebraska until 1914 when he moved to Cornell University in 1914 as professor of plant breeding and head of the department of plant breeding, a position he held until his retirement in 1942.
+Emerson continued his work at the University of Nebraska until 1914 when he moved to Cornell University in 1914 as professor of plant breeding and head of the department of plant breeding, a position he held until his retirement in 1942.
 In 1947 he fell ill, and died on December 8, 1947, aged 74.